Emergency funds are designed to be a financial lifeline when the unexpected happens. But what happens when the unexpected doesn’t let up?

 Some measures are applied automatically.
 For example, the CARES Act temporarily suspended payments on federal student loans through the end of 2020, and interest rates were reduced to 0% for eligible borrowers.
 On Jan.
 20, 2021, U.S. President Joe Biden extended the forbearance period until at least Sept.
 30, 2021.

-The Act also includes provisions for homeowners who need to stop making mortgage payments.
+The CARES Act also includes provisions for homeowners who need to stop making mortgage payments.
 If you have an eligible mortgage loan, you can request a forbearance for up to 180 days during which no payment will be due.
-And foreclosure actions on federally-backed loans are delayed through at least Feb.
+And foreclosure actions on federally-backed loans were delayed through at least Feb.
 28, 2021.

 Hardship and Deferment Options

-When reaching out to creditors, be candid about your financial situation, says Adem Selita, CEO and co-founder of The Debt Relief Company.
+When reaching out to creditors, be candid about your financial situation, says Adem Selita, CEO, and co-founder of The Debt Relief Company.
 "The better you explain your hardship, the better your odds of receiving more relief on your obligations."